k2view-academy/K2View-Academy/articles/05_DB_interfaces/04_creating_a_new_database_interface.md

     * For DB Interface types other than Oracle, PostgreSQL or SQL Server, go to the project's **Lib directory** in Windows at:
     **[Your PC Folder]\K2View Fabric Studio\Projects\\[Project Name]\lib** and add a **JDBC driver jar** of this DB type there.

     * To check if the connection settings are correct, click the **Test Connection String**
        * If the connection is OK, the **Connection is OK** notification is displayed on the bottom of the window.
        * If the connection fails, a description of the problem is displayed on the bottom of the window.

 5. Optional: Edit the **Pool Properties**.

-6. Optional: Set the **Post Connection Commands** to define multi commands post JDBC interface connection on the DB Interface.
+6. Optional: Set the **Post Connection Commands** to define multi commands to be executed post JDBC interface connection on the DB Interface.

 7. Click **Save**.

 Note that if required, a [new Database Type] can be defined or an existing Database Type can be overwritten as a part of a product package.

 Click for more information about Generic DB Solution, DB Drivers Jars in Fabric Studio and Server.